Heaven: the primary god of heaven

 The Iconography of Uranus

-In ancient art, Heaven is rarely depicted as a complete human form.
-Usually presented:
+In ancient art, Uranus is rarely depicted as a full human figure.
+He is usually depicted:

 • as a male figure spreading over Gaia